A bullet hell dungeon crawler

-This game is perfect to play with another friend.
-To start cooperative mode walk towards a character dressed in purple standing next to the rest of the selectable characters.
-The second player will take control of him and only him.
-He comes with his own special abilities but it would’ve been a better decision if the player could choose any of the available characters lounging in the lobby.
+Enter the Gungeon is perfect to play with another friend.
+To start cooperative mode walk towards a character dressed in purple in the Lobby.
+The second player can only take control of him and only him which is kind of a disappointment.
+It would’ve been a better decision if the player could choose any of the available characters.

-Combat is satisfying and can feel punishing but the game is compelling enough to have you come back to discovering something new to find whenever you descend, extending to the lore of the story.
+Combat is satisfying and can feel punishing but the game is compelling enough to have you come back to discovering something new to find whenever you descend.
 Some rooms are large and contain nothing inside, which is fine, we all need a breather from the action.
 However, it defeats the purpose of exploring and hopefully coming across another unique moment because it feels like a waste of space.

 This is a fast arcade game that may seem to difficult for many players.
 In fact, Enter the Gungeon is one of the most difficult games to play.
 There’s plenty to be found when adventuring into the depths of the Gungeon.

 Walkway is a free extension for Google Chrome.
 Enjoy photographs of El Salvador, taken by national photographers, every time you open a new tab.
 Walkway is perfect for locals, any Salvadoran living abroad, and people in love with El Salvador.

 Did you enjoy our article?
 Visit Life’s Hectic to continue enjoying more content by Walk or follow us on Facebook, Instagram, or Twitter!
 We’ll be posting updates and new content coming fresh to you every week.